 Harvesting Spider Plant Seeds

-Your Spider plant will bear flowers that will eventually fade in time.
+Your Spider plant will bear flowers that will eventually fade after 2 to 3 weeks.

-You can save these Spider plant seeds for later use or plant them right away in the preferred spot.
+You can save these Spider Plant seeds for later use or plant them immediately in the preferred spot.

 Best Time to Grow Spider Plant Seed